ericmalen/graphql-poc/README.md

 - **Interact with the GraphQL API**:

-  - Access the GraphQL Playground at `http://localhost:4000/graphql` to explore and test queries and mutations.
+  - Access the GraphQL Playground at `http://localhost:4000/graphql` to explore and test queries and mutations
-  - Use the `POST` method to send GraphQL queries and mutations directly to `http://localhost:4000/graphql`.
+  - Use the `POST` method to send GraphQL queries and mutations directly to `http://localhost:4000/graphql`

 - **Individual Service Access**:
   If you'd like to test any individual service separately, you can access them by: